PabloMK7/libcwav/README.md

 # libcwav
 A library for playing **(b)cwav** files on the **3DS**.

-**NOTE:** Still in early development, expect many bugs and possible breakign changes until this notice is removed!

 # Description
 The goal of this library is to provide an interface for playing **(b)cwav** files in 3ds homebrew sofware.
 The way it is designed allows to play these files in non-application environments, such as *3GX game plugins* or *applets*, as it provides support for the **CSND** system service.

 Unlike *(b)cstm* files which are streamed in chunks from their storage media, **(b)cwav** files are fully loaded into the linear RAM.
 Therefore, **(b)cwav** files are only meant for small sound effects.
-This library provides support for the **IMA ADPCM** encoding, which heavily reduces the required memory to play the file.
+This library provides support for the **ADPCM** encodings, which heavily reduce the required memory to play the file.

 # Supported Features
 ## Supported CWAV Audio Encodings
-Currently, the following audio encodings are supported (with looping).
+The following audio encodings are supported.

 ### PCM8/PCM16
 Uncompressed **8/16 bit PCM**.
 Useful if memory usage is not a problem.